blue112/fact_game/README.md

 - Make Mining Engines work using Coal
 - Add the "no fuel" icon to oven that have no coal
 - Cleanup SVG
-- Crafting machines
+- Crafting machines (input components => output result)
 - Save assigned recipes from Crafting machines
 - Save coal slot in the AME
 - Collisions (stone, buildings)
 - Item launcher (strong RIM) => Push item further than one tile (two tiles)
+- Ability to add multiple coal into AME

 # Todo

-- Crafting machines (input components => output result)
 - Handle deconstructing building doesn't preserve inventories and slots
 - Do not draw tiles outside the map boundaries
 - [BONUS] Make convert belts move item "visibly slowly"